Skip to content ↓

 Year one funding is already included in the National Funding Formula so schools will continue to receive this as normal.

-What happens to the mentor backfill funding if they do not complete the full two years?
+What happens to the mentor backfill funding if they do not complete the training programme?

-If a mentor leaves the ECF programme having completed one term or more, funding will be made on a pro-rata basis.
+If a mentor leaves the ECTE programme having completed one term or more, funding will be made on a pro-rata basis.